 Takeback days won’t end the problem of prescription drug overdose deaths.
 The collection days do help keep those prescription drugs out of the hands of people who might otherwise overdose.

 For someone who’s desperate to end their prescription drug addiction, takeback days can look like a straightforward way to go cold turkey.
 It’s a tempting but dangerous idea.
 Prescription drug withdrawal can end in anything from delusions to a coma.
 It takes careful medical attention for someone to transition from addiction and into recovery.

 The best first step you can take is a detox program that uses medication-assisted treatments and, in some cases, gets you onto the first step in a tapering program.
 These approaches offer the safest way for you to start getting clean.

-Rehab for prescription drugs almost always means an inpatient program.
+Rehab for prescription drugs almost always means treatment starting with an inpatient program at a partner facility.
 Overall, you can look into these programs on National Drug Takeback Day.
 Tapering programs need ongoing monitoring and adjustment that can prove difficult outside a residential program.
 In a residential program, you’ll likely see therapies such as:

-BoardPrep Recovery Center offers Tampa FL substance abuse treatment programs, such as prescription drug rehab.
+BoardPrep Recovery Center® offers Tampa FL substance abuse treatment programs, such as prescription drug rehab.
+After a residential program with a partner facility, you gain access to many more rehab programs at BoardPrep.
 Moreover, BoardPrep also specializes in helping professionals with their addictions.